thousandeyes/terraform-provider-thousandeyes/docs/resources/tag.md

 # thousandeyes_tag (Resource)

 This resource provides a tagging system with key/value pairs.
-It allows you to tag assets within the ThousandEyes platform (such as agents, tests, or alert rules) with meaningful metadata.
+It allows you to tag assets within the ThousandEyes platform (such as agents, tests, or dashboards) with meaningful metadata.

 ## Example Usage